sethtroisi/prime-gap/README.md

 * benchmarking
   * [x] Experimentally compute `prime_time_estimate`
   * [x] Redo prime-time with user time (gmp better)
-    * There's serious overhead using subproccess, and I see 150% CPU usage.
+    * There's serious overhead using subprocess, and I see 150% CPU usage.
     * I Tried passing via stdin (pfgw supports -- but quits after one) but couldn't make it work.
     * MF suggest you can use gwnum library and hack some api but seems like a like of work for ~20-200% gain on reasonable primes.
   * [x] Add int64 `modulo_search_euclid_all`